AIOmarRehan/CNN_Autoencoder_For_Image_Denoising/README.md

 ## 2. Why a U-Net Autoencoder?

 A normal autoencoder compresses an image into a bottleneck and then reconstructs it.
-It works—but often loses details.
+It works, but often loses details.

 A **U-Net**, however, uses **skip connections**, meaning it: